 Most e-bikes and e-scooters are powered by lithium-ion batteries.
 This is the same type of battery that powers many of today’s electric vehicles, cell phones, laptops, and power tools.
 When lithium-ion batteries are damaged, they can overheat, catch on fire, and even lead to explosions.
 When fires occur, they also tend to burn very hot and can be difficult for firefighters to extinguish.

 E-bike and e-scooter battery fires have also been associated with faulty charging equipment, improper charging practices, and overloaded electrical circuits.
 Learn more about the electrical hazards involved with e-bike and e-scooter charging in a recent blog written by an NFPA electrical content specialist.

 How often do fires occur?

 While there are no national or international statistics on how often e-bikes or e-scooters catch on fire, it does happen with some regularity—and the numbers are rising.
-The New York City Fire Department (FDNY) has reported more than 130 such fires so far in 2022.
-These fires have led to five deaths and dozens of injuries.
+The New York City Fire Department (FDNY) reported more than 100 such fires in the first half of 2023.
+These fires have led to more than a dozen deaths and dozens of injuries.
 In 2019, the first year FDNY started tracking e-bike fires, only 13 were reported.